jyp/PLT-Course/Exam/Exam.markdown

 Q1.

-State the Liskov substitution principle.
-(3pts) Specifiy the above principle to justify that subtyping is a reflexive relation.
+State the substitution principle of Liskov.
+(3pts)

+I claim that every type is a subtype of itself.
+Show that this claim is compatible with the above principle by specialising it.
 (3pts)

 Q2.